The Hague Hacks Festival 2019 Blog

 What comes after Instagram, Microsoft, and Facebook?
 And what does The Hague have to do with it?

 Technology has gotten us far, very far.
 Further than the wildest dreams of the most visionary men and women in history.
-It has, and always will, play a major role in guiding the future of humanity.
+It has, and always will, play a major role in guiding and testing the future of humanity.

 Bill Gates, philanthropist and Co-Chair of the Bill & Melinda Gates Foundation, made the point: “Never before in history has innovation offered promise of so much to so many in so short a time.”
 I fully understood what Bill Gates meant when I meandered through the crowd of people gathered at this year’s Hague Hacks Festival.
-It was the first time in my life that I had taken part in a interdisciplinary workshop on how to use technology to solve current political, social, and environmental problems.
-I was amazed to see how much work you can get done when a good methodology and highly driven people are put in the same room together.
+It was the first time in my life that I had taken part in an interdisciplinary workshop on how to use technology to solve political, social, and environmental problems.
+I was amazed to see how much work you can get done when a good methodology and highly talented and driven people are put in the same room together.

 Many will agree that these past years have had a devastating impact on human rights and planet Earth.
 We have brought our environment near to a point of collapse, and have crossed an increasing number of boundaries to fuel our market’s desire to endlessly have more.